 While established markets remain stable, the fastest growth is occurring in emerging regions.
 The Middle East continues expanding through hospitality and high-end residential megaprojects.
 Southeast Asia benefits from urbanisation and middle-class growth.
 India shows strong development in both residential and commercial interiors.

-Tourism-driven economies are also accelerating hospitality design investment, which increases demand for professional interior designers.
+Tourism-driven economies are also accelerating investment in hospitality design, increasing demand for professional interior designers.
 Growth markets may not yet surpass the United States or the United Kingdom in total size, but their expansion rates position them as strategically important.

 Where Do Interior Designers Have the Highest Demand?